Why is this medication prescribed?

 Before taking efavirenz,

-- you should know that efavirenz, is also available in combination with other medications with the brand name of Atripla.
+- you should know that efavirenz is also available in combination with another medication with the brand name of Atripla.
 Tell your doctor if you are taking this medication to be sure you do not receive the same medication twice.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, and nutritional supplements you are taking or plan to take.
-Be sure to mention any of the following: antidepressants, artemether and lumefantrine (Coartem), atazanavir (Reyataz), atorvastatin (Lipitor, in Caduet), atovaquone and proguanil, bupropion (Wellbutrin, Zyban, others, in Contrave), carbamazepine (Carbatrol, Epitol, Equetro, Tegretol, Teril), clarithromycin (Biaxin, in Prevpac), cyclosporine (Gengraf, Neoral, Sandimmune), delavirdine (Rescriptor), diltiazem (Cardizem CD, Cartia XT, Diltzac, Taztia XT), etravirine (Intelence), felodipine, fosamprenavir (Lexiva), itraconazole (Sporanox), indinavir (Crixivan), ketoconazole, lopinavir (in Kaletra), maraviroc (Selzentry), medications for anxiety, medications for mental illness, methadone (Dolophine, Methadose), nevirapine (Viramune), nicardipine (Cardene), nifedipine (Adalat, Afeditab, Procardia XL), phenobarbital, phenytoin (Dilantin, Phenytek), posaconazole (Noxafil), pravastatin (Pravachol), rifabutin (Mycobutin), rifampin (Rifadin, Rimactane, in Rifamate, Rifater), rilpivirine (Edurant, in Complera, Odefsey), ritonavir (Norvir, in Kaletra, Technivie, Viekira), saquinavir (Invirase), sedatives, sertraline (Zoloft), simeprevir (Olysio), simvastatin (Zocor, in Vytorin), sirolimus (Rapamune), sleeping pills, tacrolimus (Envarsus XR, Prograf), tranquilizers, verapamil (Calan, Covera, Verelan, in Tarka), voriconazole (Vfend), and warfarin (Coumadin, Jantoven), Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
+Be sure to mention any of the following: antidepressants, artemether and lumefantrine (Coartem), atazanavir (Reyataz), atorvastatin (Lipitor, in Caduet), atovaquone and proguanil, bupropion (Wellbutrin, Zyban, others, in Contrave), carbamazepine (Carbatrol, Epitol, Equetro, Tegretol, Teril), clarithromycin (Biaxin, in Prevpac), cyclosporine (Gengraf, Neoral, Sandimmune), delavirdine (Rescriptor), diltiazem (Cardizem CD, Cartia XT, Diltzac, Taztia XT), ethinyl estradiol and norgestimate (Estarylla, Ortho-Tri-Cyclen, Sprintec, others), etravirine (Intelence), etonogestrel (Implanon, Nexplanon, Nuvaring), felodipine, fosamprenavir (Lexiva), itraconazole (Sporanox), indinavir (Crixivan), levonorgestrel (Mirena, Plan B one step, Skyla, in Climera Pro, Seasonale, others), lopinavir (in Kaletra), maraviroc (Selzentry), medications for anxiety, medications for mental illness, medications for seizures, methadone (Dolophine, Methadose), nevirapine (Viramune), nicardipine (Cardene), nifedipine (Adalat, Afeditab, Procardia XL), norelgestromin (in Xulane), phenobarbital, phenytoin (Dilantin, Phenytek), posaconazole (Noxafil), pravastatin (Pravachol), rifabutin (Mycobutin), rifampin (Rifadin, Rimactane, in Rifamate, Rifater), rilpivirine (Edurant, in Complera, Odefsey), ritonavir (Norvir, in Kaletra, Technivie, Viekira), saquinavir (Invirase), sedatives, sertraline (Zoloft), simeprevir (Olysio), simvastatin (Zocor, in Vytorin), sirolimus (Rapamune), sleeping pills, tacrolimus (Envarsus XR, Prograf), tranquilizers, verapamil (Calan, Covera, Verelan, in Tarka), voriconazole (Vfend), and warfarin (Coumadin, Jantoven).
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with efavirenz, or may increase the risk that you will develop an irregular heartbeat, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor what herbal products you are taking, especially St. John's wort.